LiozElmalem/CppAcademicCourse/README.md

 ### Bar genish - 313174583

-this assigment helps us to check compilation , Memory leaks and thread race.
+this script helps us debugging (check compilation , Memory leaks and thread race) cpp file.

 what is valgrind?